SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/import/specifying-field-mapping.md

 1. Repeat the procedure to map additional fields.
 You can import several different data types.
 Remember that fields not mapped with a record in the SuperOffice database will not be imported at all.

 > [!NOTE]
 > If you have specified an import description file in the **Import description file** field, there may already be information in the **Field in SuperOffice CRM** column under **Field mapping**.
-If required, you can change this field mapping by deleting it (see [Delete field mapping][1]) and then entering a new field mapping as described above.
+If required, change the field mapping by [deleting field mapping][1] and then re-entering a new field mapping.

 <!-- Referenced links -->
 [1]: deleting-field-mapping.md